kubernetes-sigs/lws/keps/848-disaggregatedset-placement-policy/README.md

 )
 ```

-The two knobs are fully orthogonal — all nine combinations are valid, and `None`/`None` (the default) reproduces today's behavior of injecting nothing.
-The values map one-to-one onto Kubernetes affinity: `None` injects no term, `Preferred` injects `PreferredDuringSchedulingIgnoredDuringExecution`, and `Required` injects `RequiredDuringSchedulingIgnoredDuringExecution`.
+The two knobs are fully orthogonal: all nine combinations are valid, and `None`/`None` (the default) reproduces today's behavior of injecting nothing.

 Validation:
 - `Topology` is required when either knob is `Preferred` or `Required`.
-- No combination is forbidden.
+- No knob combination is forbidden.
 Even unusual ones are coherent: for example `RoleColocation: None` with `SliceSpread: Required` isolates slices onto disjoint domains without co-locating each slice's roles.
+- `RoleColocation` may not be combined with the LWS `exclusive-topology` annotation on a role (see [Interaction With LWS Exclusive Placement](#interaction-with-lws-exclusive-placement)).

 ### Affinity Construction